florianamoser/splicer/documentation/abstract/printversion.md

-If you need to print a version of this online documentation, a PDF is available for personal reference.
+The pdf version is intended mainly for offline use.
 This is an automatically converted version of the most recent state of the documentation.
-There is no changelog included, and only the latest version is available.
-For the most complete and interactive experience, the online documentation should be considered the primary source.
-The printed version is intended mainly for offline use.
+The design is rough and there is only the latest version is available.
+For the most complete and interactive experience the online documentation is the primary source.

 <a href="https://github.com/florianamoser/splicer/blob/gh-pages/FlorianAmoser_Splicer_Manual.pdf" target="_blank">Splicer Manual as PDF</a>